troperville

 • Grade System Snark: Apparently, within the lecture halls of Mars University, specifically the Twentieth-Century History class Fry, Amy, and Gunter, a chimpanzee whose intelligence was greatly enhanced due to a bowler hat that absorbed the energy of sun spots in "Mars University", each individual seat is rigged to electrocute any student who makes a snide or incredibly stupid remark, calls out of turn, or gets a question wrong.
 It doesn't help that the professor in charge of that particular class was thick on the sarcasm.

-• Grey and Grey Morality: "Benderama", interestingly enough.
-The giant starts smashing up everything, only because he has some self-esteem and anger issues and everyone is insulting him.
+• Grey-and-Grey Morality: "Benderama", interestingly enough.
+The giant starts smashing up everything, only because he has some self-esteem and anger issues, and everyone is insulting him.
 Everyone except Bender is entirely drunk and so can't really be held accountable, and while Bender stops the giant, he really was the only sober one and isn't any better than everyone else drunk:

 Bender: Let this be a lesson about attacking those more handsome than oneself.

 • Grey Goo: Done with the infinitely replicating Benders, which even drop the trope name.
 They only thing saving the world was the Benders' collective laziness.
-The do leave behind significant damage before leaving to avoid doing even a minisulce fraction of a thing.
+The do leave behind significant damage before leaving to avoid doing even a minuscule fraction of a thing.

-• Great Way To Go: Several.
+• Great Way to Go: Several.
 Fry tends to be a part.

 • Groin Attack: Subverted in "Why Must I Be a Crustacean in Love?" when an unwilling Fry must duel Zoidberg for the claw of the lovely Edna:

-Zoidberg: I want the tactile pleasure of chopping him right here, in the gonads! *points approximately to Fry's collarbone*
+Zoidberg: I want the tactile pleasure of chopping him right here, in the gonads! [points approximately to Fry's collarbone]

 Fry: Nobody correct him!